How to Make a Glitter Butterfly Painted Rock

 This painted rock tutorial features two of my favorite things: butterflies and glitter!

-I used my new favorite glitter paint called Glitterific together with a technique I developed for applying temporary tattoos to painted rocks.
+I used my favorite glitter paint called Glitterific together with a technique I developed for applying temporary tattoos to painted rocks

 I ended up with a sparkly, galaxy style butterfly painted rock and you can make one, too!